terance-edmonds/nodejs-api-boilerplates/ReadMe.md

-# NodeJs + Express + Typescript
+# NodeJs + Express + Typescript + MongoDB

 ## Project Overview

-This project is a boilerplate for building a API using Node.js, Express, and TypeScript.
+This project is a boilerplate for building a API using Node.js, Express, MongoDB, and TypeScript.
 It provides a structured foundation for developing scalable and maintainable server-side applications.

 ## Features

 -   **Node.js**: JavaScript runtime built on Chrome's V8 JavaScript engine.
 -   **Express**: Fast, unopinionated, minimalist web framework for Node.js.
 -   **TypeScript**: Typed superset of JavaScript that compiles to plain JavaScript.
+-   **MongoDB**: NoSQL database for modern applications.

 ## Prerequisites

 -   Node.js (v14.x or later)
 -   npm (v6.x or later) or yarn (v1.x or later)
+-   MongoDB (v4.x or later)

 ## Getting Started